 Where to Stay on Little Corn Island – Hotels and Hostels

 Unless you’re looking to detach from everything, I always recommend people stay near town.
 The north-end is beautiful and it’s the most popular spot during the day.
 Once the sun has set though, it’s very slow.
 If you’re looking to go out for dinner or maybe get into the nightlife, just stay in town.
 If you’re a single female traveler or a group of girls, stay in town.
 Things don’t happen that often but the walk through the jungle in the dark isn’t something anyone wants to do.

 There are lots of options for accommodation on Little Corn Island.
 If you want to find budget accommodation, it’s there.
-If you want to find a luxurious beach front boutique hotel, it’s there too.
+If you want to find a luxurious beach front boutique hotels, it’s there too.
 Another great option is staying at a private home.
 This will give you a far more authentic experience of what it’s like living in the Caribbean.
 Booking.com is the place to find the majority of places to stay on the islands.